Two people hit by van near Kingsland train station in Auckland

 A St John spokeswoman said an ambulance arrived at the scene at 8.12am.
 Three other units were also currently responding but were yet to arrive.
 She was unsure on how many patients or their injury status.

-Sandringham Rd is closed between Walters Rd and Onslow Rd in Kinglsand and motorists are asked to avoid the area.
+Sandringham Rd is closed between Walters Rd and Onslow Rd in Kingsland with traffic being diverted towards Dominion Rd.
+Motorists are asked to avoid the area.

 Another crash at Karaka on Linwood Rd near the Batty Rd intersection is causing delays, NZTA said.